|Show dogs are about boxes and theories, not den holes and reality.|

 What to do?

 Kennel Club theorists have never let actual experience with working dogs get in the way of crafting "standards" or writing up just-invented histories.
 And why should they?
-After all, the folks in the Kennel Club are not actually interested in working dogs.
-Their interest is in ribbon-chasing and puppy peddling to people who want pets.
+After all, the folks in the Kennel Club are not too interested in working dogs.
+Their interest is almost universally in ribbon-chasing and puppy peddling to people who want pets.

 For these arm chair sages, the solution about what to do with an overly-broad working standard is as simple as a razor: cut the dog into two breeds and cut work and health out of the equation entirely.